 We have proposed extensions to the OpenCL specification to control the scheduling both globally at the context level and locally at the command queue level.
 We have designed and implemented MultiCL, a runtime system that leverages our OpenCL scheduling extensions and performs automatic command queue scheduling capabilities for task-parallel workloads.
 Our runtime scheduler includes static device profiling, dynamic kernel profiling, and dynamic device mapping.
 We have designed novel overhead reduction strategies including minikernel profiling, reduced data transfers, and profile data caching.
-Our experiments on the NPB benchmarks and a realworld seismology simulation (FDM-Seismology) demonstrate that the MultiCL runtime scheduler always maps command queues to the optimal device combination, posing an average runtime overhead of 10% for the NPB benchmarks and negligible overhead for FDM-Seismology application.
-New OpenCL 2.0 features, such as on-device queues, are worthy of separate in-depth studies and left as future work.
+Our experiments on the NPB benchmarks and a real-world seismology simulation (FDM-Seismology) demonstrate that the MultiCL runtime scheduler maps command queues to the optimal device combination in most cases, with an average runtime overhead of 10% for the NPB benchmarks and negligible overhead for the FDM-Seismology application, both on its single and multiple node versions.
+Our comparisons with SOCL, a closely related approach, reveal similar or better performance for MultiCL, but also the relevance of supporting per-device kernel configurations.
 Our proposed OpenCL extensions and the associated runtime optimizations enable users to focus on application-level data and task decomposition rather than device-level architectural details and device scheduling.